 “9 year old” and “11 year old” players that are born May 1 - August 31 will be introduced to the competitive LL divisions earlier than the past players using the 5/1 cutoff date.
 At assessments, SMLL representatives will evaluate these players and with parent input and consensus, determine if the players should play in their assigned division or in a lower division for another year of development.

-SMLL has worked diligently to keep costs to a minimum and is glad to announce that fees for the 2017 have not been increased.
-Through cost cutting and aligning fees with the appropriate age divisions, SMLL will be cutting fees for Machine Pitch, Coach Pitch, and T Ball for the spring of 2017.
+SMLL has worked diligently to keep costs to a minimum and is glad to announce that fees for the 2018 have not been increased, with the exception of Machine Pitch, returning those fees to the 2016 level.